|Nutritional Guidelines (per serving)|

 First, clean the morels by giving them a good rinse.
 You might want to cut them in half lengthwise to make cleaning them easier.

 Soak the mushrooms.
 Insects often hide out in the honeycomb-like crevices of these mushrooms, even after rinsing.
-To get rid of them, dissolve about 2 tablespoons of salt in a half-gallon of water.
+To get rid of them, dissolve about 2 tablespoons of salt in a 1/2 gallon of water.
 Soak the morels in the salt water for at least 10 minutes, but not longer than 30 minutes.

 Once the morels have had their soak, give them another rinse to get rid of the salt.
 Gently squeeze the mushrooms in a clean dish towel to get rid of as much water as possible.

 Sort the mushrooms.
 Although morels can be dried whole, you want them to be approximately the same size when they go into the dehydrator so that they dry evenly.
-Do this by loading each dehydrator tray with similarly sized morels: the trays of smaller mushrooms will be ready to come out of the dehydrator sooner than the trays of larger ones.
+Do this by loading each dehydrator tray with similarly sized morels: The trays of smaller mushrooms will be ready to come out of the dehydrator sooner than the trays with the larger ones.
 Alternatively, you can slice larger morels into halves or smaller pieces so that they are closer to the size of your smaller ones.

 Arrange the morels on the dehydrator trays, making sure that none of the pieces touch or overlap and they are all about the same size.